Republicans push Akin to quit Senate race over rape comments

 "Rape is rape," Obama said.
 Akin's comments underscore "why we shouldn't have a bunch of politicians, a majority of whom are men, making health care decisions on behalf of women," he said.

-Akin, a Tea Party-backed conservative who opposes abortion, said in the interview that the need for abortions in the case of rape was "a particularly tough ethical question."
+Akin, a Tea Party-backed conservative who opposes abortion, caused uproar when he said in the interview on Sunday that the need for abortions in the case of rape was "a particularly tough ethical question."

 'LEGITIMATE RAPE'